Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods

 \section{Abstract}

-{ There are several examples of enumerative equivalences in the study of lattice walks where a trade-off appears between a stronger domain constraint and a stronger endpoint constraint.
-We present a strategy, based on arc diagrams, that gives a bijective explanation of this phenomenon for two kinds of 2D walks (simple walks and hesitating walks).
-For both step sets, on the one hand, the domain is the octant $\{x\geq y\geq 0\}$ and the endpoint lies on the $x$-axis and on the other side, the domain is the quadrant $\{x\geq 0, y\geq 0\}$ and the endpoint is the origin.
+{ In the study of lattice walks there are several examples of enumerative equi\-valences which amount to a trade-off between domain and endpoint constraints.
+We present a family of such bijections for simple walks in Weyl chambers which use arc diagrams in a natural way.
+One consequence is a set of new bijections for standard Young tableaux of bounded height.
+A modification of the argument in two dimensions yields a bijection between Baxter permutations and walks ending on an axis, answering a recent question of Burrill et al. (2016).
 Some of our arguments (and related results) are proved using Schnyder woods.
 Our strategy for simple walks extends to any dimension and yields a new bijective connection between standard Young tableaux of height at most $2k$ and certain walks with prescribed endpoints in the $k$-dimensional Weyl chamber of type D. }